JoshuaFox/JoshuaFox.github.io/future.md

 **Popular and other articles and lectures.**

-*   “[What’s Worrying Elon Musk](https://www.youtube.com/watch?v=rkN2iIozniw),” at Generalist Engineer, Tel Aviv, 2016
+*   ["What’s Worrying Elon Musk"](https://www.youtube.com/watch?v=rkN2iIozniw), at Generalist Engineer, Tel Aviv, 2016
 *   H+Magazine, 2011
     *   [An article](/wp-content/uploads/2011/02/HPlusOKCupid.pdf) on whether cold, unfeeling artificial intelligences can enable us to fulfill our deepest values.
     *   “[Human, More Human](/wp-content/uploads/2011/05/HPlusHuman.pdf)” on making ourselves more human.